apache/beam/website/src/contribute/index.md

    Use `R: @username` in the pull request to notify a reviewer.
 1. If you don't get any response in 3 business days, email the dev@ list to ask for someone to look at your pull request.
+1. Review feedback typically leads to follow-up changes.
+Please add these changes as additional "fixup" commits to the existing PR/branch.
+This will allow reviewer(s) to track the incremental progress.
+After review is complete and the PR accepted, multiple commits should be squashed (see [Git workflow tips](https://cwiki.apache.org/confluence/display/BEAM/Git+Tips)).

 ## When will my change show up in an Apache Beam release?